Karthikkc123/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration_07.md

    ![](https://github.com/CloudLabs-MCW/MCW-Line-of-business-application-migration/blob/fix/Hands-on%20lab/images/local/addtool-4.png?raw=true)

-6. Once the tools are installed in Azure Migrate, the portal should show the **Azure Migrate - SQL Server(only)** blade.
+6. Once the tools are installed in Azure Migrate, the portal should show the **Azure Migrate - Databases (only)** blade.

 7. From within **JumpVM**, open **Windows Explorer** and navigate to the **C:\\Program Files\\Microsoft Data Migration Assistant** folder.
 Open the **Dma.exe.config** file using Notepad.
 Search for **AzureMigrate** and remove the **\<\!-- and --\>** around the line setting the **EnableAssessmentUploadToAzureMigrate** key. **Save** the file and close Notepad when done.